It’s no secret Americans love their beer.

 1848 – Political unrest drives Germans to emigrate to the US.
 Many bring their taste for beer and their brewing talents with them.

-1849 – One of the émigrés, August Krug, opens his own brewery in Milwaukee which eventually becomes Schlitz.
+1849 – One of these German émigrés, August Krug, opens his own brewery in Milwaukee which eventually becomes Schlitz.
 California’s first brewery – the Adam Schuppert Brewery – opens in San Francisco.

 1850 – Population of the US reaches 23 with 431 recognized breweries producing 750,000 barrels of beer annually.
 Social temperance movements gain steam.

 1852 – A man named George Schneider opens a brewery in St Louis, Missouri that will eventually grow into industry giant Anheuser-Busch.